-Ms. Diana Acconcia, EU Ambassador to Ghana and Head of the Delegation to Ghana who signed the agreement on behalf of the European Union noted that the support took keen cognizance of the shortfalls in Government revenue and the unanticipated expenses.
+Mr. Irchad Razaaly, EU Ambassador to Ghana and Head of the Delegation to Ghana who signed the agreement on behalf of the European Union noted that, the agreement represented an exhaustive approach to sustainable development that would impact not only Ghana but also serve as a catalyst for the implementation of the EU’s Global Gateway strategy.